Shathe/Ev-SegNet/README.md

 Where [path_to_dataset] is the path to the downloaded dataset (uncompressed) and [path_to_model] is the path where the weights are going to be saved

+## Get new labels

+First, download [this folder](https://drive.google.com/drive/folders/1NjTGAoSCpYw_l89l1BdulJi0B_qIIiin?usp=sharing) and copy it into the weights folder of this repository (so that you have weights/cityscapes_grasycale folder).

+Then...